Heavily Pregnant Ciara Instagrams Photo In Polka Dot Dress Nearing Due Date

 The R&B singer uploaded a video selfie of her and her husband Russell Wilson looking cozy the night prior.
 The couple looks to be excited to welcome their first child together!

-Nights Like This Are The Best…. @DangeRussWilson ????❤️????
+Nights Like This Are The Best…. @DangeRussWilson????❤️????

 A post shared by Ciara (@ciara) on

-Ciara uploaded some more pregnancy photos earlier in the week featuring the singer posing on a tennis court in a tight black dress and sky-high platform black and white Gucci sneakers.
+Ciara uploaded some more pregnancy photos earlier this week on a tennis court in a tight black dress and sky-high platform black and white Gucci sneakers.

+The heavily pregnant performer joked in her captions that she could still “drop it low.”

 Truly A Balancing Game In These #Gucci Stacks & This Big Belly! ☺️